PS4 Vs Xbox One: Phil Spencer Says Project Scorpio Will Clearly Outperform PlayStation Pro

 What do you think?
 Does Project Scorpio’s allegedly improved performance outweigh the possibly hefty price tag?

-[Feature Image by Imeh Akpanudosen/Getty Images for Xbox]
+[Featured Image by Imeh Akpanudosen/Getty Images for Xbox]